rkiel/node-intro/README.md

 * Part 5.
 [Events](http://slides.com/rkiel/node-js-intro#/56)
 * Part 6.
 [Packaged Modules](http://slides.com/rkiel/node-js-intro#/80)

-At the end of the last four sections, I include a hands-on, step-by-step lab exercise.
+At the end of the last four parts, I include a hands-on, step-by-step lab exercise.
 The exercises use Node.js installed on Ubuntu via Vagrant but that is for convenience and not a requirement to completing the exercises.

 * [Lab 0.
 Installing Vagrant](https://github.com/rkiel/node-intro/wiki/Lab-:-Installing-Vagrant)